Cricket pitch: Pitches in New Zealand

 Pitches in New Zealand, like the ones at Eden Park, Auckland and Basin Reserve, Wellington can have a green tinge similar to their counterparts in England.
 The ball swings a lot due to the proximity of most grounds to the sea, relative humidity and moisture under the surface.
 New Zealand pitches are often bouncy and quick in nature due to the usual grass cover left on them.
 The grass cover offers seam movement early on, but also maintains the integrity of the pitch which can often dampen the effect of spin bowling but allows pitches to flatten out over the course of a match.
 Batting can be trying early on and batsman often take time to adjust to the conditions.
 New Zealand is known to produce quality fast bowlers like Danny Morrison, Tim Southee, Trent Boult, Sir Richard Hadlee and many more.

 Pitches in the West Indies

-The West Indies tends to produce balanced pitches.
-Neither is the bounce too disconcerting nor is the movement extravagant.
-It also does not assist spin like subcontinent pitches and hence for quality batsman they could be batting paradises.
-However, bowlers who are willing to bend their backs find some assistance from these pitches.
-Pitches here have earned a reputation of helping the quicks somewhat mainly because of the era gone by when West Indies used to have some of the fastest bowlers in cricket and hence the pitches appeared to be faster than they are.
-Tall bowlers like Malcolm Marshall, Joel Garner, Michael Holding, Andy Roberts, Ian Bishop, Colin Croft, Curtly Ambrose and Courtney Walsh produced bounce and speed even on the most docile pitches.
-However, some of the best batsmen have arisen from the Caribbean too, like Viv Richards, Gary Sobers, Desmond Haynes, George Headley, Clive Lloyd, Shivnarine Chanderpaul, Rohan Kanhai, Chris Gayle and Brian Lara.
-Spinners also have something in the pitches as they tend to deteriorate by day four, offering a little dust and cracks for them to exploit.
-But due to insufficient support to spin in the Caribbean pitches, West Indies has not produced many all-time great spinners with the exception of Lance Gibbs.
+The West Indies generally produced balanced pitches, with limited lateral movement and less spin assistance than those on the subcontinent.
+Bowlers to utilize pace found support, although the surfaces are not typically bowler friendly.
+The pitches developed a reputation for fast bowling due to the success of a number of West Indian pace bowlers such as Malcolm Marshall, Joel Garner, Michael Holding, Andy Roberts, Ian Bishop, Colin Croft, Curtly Ambrose and Courtney Walsh.
+The region has also produced many batsmen, including Viv Richards, Gary Sobers, Desmond Haynes, George Headley, Clive Lloyd, Shivnarine Chanderpaul, Rohan Kanhai, Chris Gayle and Brian Lara.